kivy-garden/garden.androidtabs/README.md

 Example().run()
 ```
 ##Customization
-With kivy language, or directly in Python you can customize each widget like below:
+With kivy language you can customize each widget like below:
 ```
 <AndroidTabs>:
     tab_indicator_height: '64dp'